Why is adherence to treatment important in vertigo?

 • Take the treatment as long as it is prescribed.
 If the doctor prescribes you a treatment for an intended duration, it means that the medicine will be effective only if taken over that duration.
 Otherwise, it might be ineffective, harmful, or both.
 Besides, stopping the treatment may take away all the benefits that you have gotten from it so far.
 This means that all your effort would have been for nothing.

 Do not self-medicate.
-Medicines taken in the right way may help you; medicines taken the wrong way may hurt you, as it may lead to: Strong side effects; The development of new diseases.
+Medicines taken in the right way may help you; medicines taken the wrong way may hurt you, as it may lead to:

 Remember that adherence not only means medication adherence.
 It also means adopting a healthy lifestyle.
 When a doctor prescribes you a medication and gives you lifestyle advice that may prevent your vertigo events, it means that those cannot function without the other.
 For example, in case of BPPV, following the prescribed exercises (learn more about exercises) can be as important as taking the medical treatment.